 The Balboa Bay Club (rooms from $360/night) is the only waterfront resort in Newport Beach.
 Rooms are spacious with balconies or patios, many facing the harbor (it was a favorite of John Wayne's).
 Boat rentals are available in the resort's marina if you want a taste of the yachting life.

 When to Go

 Like in any Southern California beach community, summer is the time to be near the water.
 With the exception of June, when the infamous "June Gloom" covers the skies and keeps temps chillier than you'd expect, temperatures are near perfect throughout the rest of the season.
 Of course, that also means the crowds are there—expect endless traffic on Hwy 1 during the daytime and full parking lots at every turn.
 Watching the blue whale migration is a huge draw May through August.
 Some other big summer events include the Newport Beach Jazz Festival as well as the NOSA yacht race, one of the oldest in the world, from Newport to Ensenada in April.

 Shoulder seasons can be quite lovely, too, however.
 Late spring (May) and early fall (October) show some seasonably warm days and fewer people.
 In December, the Christmas boat parades are wildly popular.

 How to Get There

-By car from San Diego: The trip is about an hour and 35 minutes from San Diego.
-Take the 5 freeway north to the 405 freeway north.
-Take the 55 freeway south towards Newport Beach until the freeway ends.
+By car from San Diego: The trip is about an hour and a half from San Diego.
+Take I-5 North to I-405 North.
+Take CA 55 South toward Newport Beach until the freeway ends.